OrbitRush/auto_Sci-hub_Chrome_extensions/README.md

 # Introduction

+Auto-modify the url to load Sci-Hub page with your article.

 The official Auto Sci-hub of chrome extensions have been ban and unable to used, this is unofficial Chrome extensions but can use.

 ## How to use